David Cameron has said it:

 Shhh … It’s Bilderberg Time – It’s a secret conference.
 Top powerbrokers go there.
 But what if there’s no there there?

-This immature coverage of the meeting is commonplace in the mainstream media, who fail year after year to mount any serious coverage or investigation.
+This immature coverage of the meeting is commonplace in the mainstream media, who fail year after year to mount any serious investigation.

 Admitted UK attendees have included Prime Minsters Tony Blair, Gordon Brown, Edward Heath, Alec Douglas-Home (former Chairman of the Bilderberg Group) and Margaret Thatcher.
 As well as well known politicians Ken Clarke (on the steering committee), George Osborne, Peter Mandelson and Ed Balls.